karanpratapsingh/system-design/README.md

 ### Cache miss

-A cache miss refers to the instance when the memory is searched and the data isn't found.
+A cache miss refers to the instance when the memory is searched, and the data isn't found.
 When this happens, the content is transferred and written into the cache.

 ## Cache Invalidation